 Linking these opportunities to future career aims can be highly motivational, and by supporting individuals to access relevant skills and training, they are able to improve their employability, which in turn can reduce the risk of re-offending.

-In addition to the support offenders receive to help them gain meaningful employment, one of the most important services offered is support with disclosure of their criminal record.
+In addition to the support individuals receive to help them gain meaningful employment, one of the most important services offered is support with disclosure of their criminal record.

 Advice on how the Rehabilitation of Offenders Act 1974 and the Legal Aid, Sentencing and Punishment of Offenders Act 2012 (LASPO) apply to an individual’s conviction(s) along with a breakdown the requirements of the Police Act 1997 are discussed at length to aid understanding.
 In addition, the different types of disclosure, what is classed as 'spent' and 'unspent' and how and what to disclose in situations such as job interviews and college application forms is addressed.

-Much of our employability support is supported by the European Social Fund.
+Much of our employability support is part funded by the European Social Fund.

-As part of the FIRST Centre, LAT has a Release Support Officer who can mentor and assist men who are close to release and, importantly, this support continues on release from HMP Lincoln.
+LAT introduced the 'Departure Lounge' concept to HMP Lincoln in early 2015, to ensure individuals did not fall through the gap when leaving custody.
+Located within the FIRST Centre (Family Information and Release Support Team) , we have a team of staff who can mentor and assist men who are close to release and, importantly, continue this support on release from HMP Lincoln.

-The individual's needs are assessed and then a personal action plan is agreed together so that they have the best chance when they get out of prison.
+The individual's needs are assessed, gaps in resettlement plans are identified and then a personal action plan is agreed together so that they have the best chance when they get out of prison.

-Assistance could be anything from attending appointments at the doctor, going to the Job-centre and interviews or helping to secure housing.
+Assistance could be anything from arranging a GP appointment, ensuring benefits are in place or help to secure housing.
 It may be that help is needed to overcome other barriers, such as building self-esteem or dealing with mental health issues.

 If you know someone who may benefit from this help, please contact us via FIRST on 01522 663355, come in to see our team if you are visiting HMP Lincoln or email us on FIRST@LATcharity.org.uk

 Lincolnshire Action Trust has a long history of delivering effective resettlement support for both male and female prisoners across the prison estate.
 This involves undertaking an assessment of need, usually covering the pathways of housing, ETE and finance and debt.
 An individual action plan will then be agreed with each client to ensure all needs are addressed ready for release.
-We liaise closely with key agencies including CRC and NPS, as well as with family members to ensure resettlement plans are realistic and appropriate.
+We liaise closely with key agencies including the National Probation Service, as well as with family members to ensure resettlement plans are realistic and appropriate.

 It is widely recognised that women within the criminal justice system can benefit from a different approach to addressing their needs.
 Our Women's Service operates across Greater Lincolnshire and delivers a variety of support and courses within a confidential and safe environment.
 The service is designed specifically to meet the needs of women who find it difficult to access mainstream services.